raquo/Laminar/website/docs/documentation.md

 The elements are put in the obvious order – what you see is what you get – so, between _"Hello, I have "_ and _", isn't it great?"_ text nodes.
 Each next emitted element replaces the previously emitted one in the DOM.

-This example uses Signals, but EventStreams work similarly.
+This example uses Signals, but EventStream-s work similarly.

 #### Efficiency